Libuše (opera): Act 3

 Moravia from Tartar invasion through the endeavour of Jaroslav ze Šternberka; the Kingdom of Bohemia's prosperity during the rules of Přemysl Otakar II and Charles IV; the Hussite era; and the rule of the peacemaker King Jiří z Poděbrad).
 In her prophecy, Libuše does not fail to mention also the dark periods looming ahead for the Czech nation, but she stays firmly convinced of its perseverance with which it will gloriously prevail even over the “horrors of hell”.

 Orchestration

 Piccolo, two flutes, two oboes, two clarinets, two bassoons, four horns, four trumpets, three trombones, tuba, timpani, triangle, cymbals, bass drum, harp, strings.
 Onstage trumpets.

 Performance history

 Given regularly in Czechoslovakia up to 1992, and the Czech Republic and Slovakia since, it is rarity elsewhere.
 The first US performance was on 13 March 1986, in a concert version at Carnegie Hall with Eve Queler and the Opera Orchestra of New York and Gabriela Beňačková in the title role.

-It was given in concert form at the Edinburgh International Festival on 4 September 1998, with Eva Urbanová and a Czech cast, the BBC Scottish Symphony Orchestra conducted by Oliver von Dohnányi.
+The cast was prepared in the Czech language by Yveta Synek Graff.
+Libuše was given in concert form at the Edinburgh International Festival on 4 September 1998, with Eva Urbanová and a Czech cast, the BBC Scottish Symphony Orchestra conducted by Oliver von Dohnányi.
 The first UK staged performance was by University College Opera in 2019.